 Arguments about leads counts, revenue contribution, and MQL/SQL definitions should become a thing of the past.
 What matters is that your top of funnel lead generation investments produce enough quality volume to maximize bottom of funnel sales capacity.

 Reduces Customer Acquisition Costs (CAC)

 With precise measurement of every volume, conversion, and duration metric, it’s easier and faster to spot leaky funnels or underperforming strategies so you can either fix the problem or redeploy spend into other strategies.
-This “factory-floor” approach reduces the wasted motions and money that skyrockets CAC for SaaS companies as they scale.
+This “factory-floor” approach reduces the wasted motions and money that skyrockets CAC for B2B startups as they scale.